 - Have you talked yourself into the fact that doing any other job will be more rewarding than writing?

 If you’ve answered no to any of those questions, you probably don’t have writer’s block.
 However, if youâ€™ve answered yes to every one of them then youâ€™ll be desperate for a way out of your hole for sure.
 Itâ€™s important to remember that no matter how low you are feeling at this minute, it is only a temporary condition and easily mended!

 The main cause of the block is self-doubt and the cause of it could be the result of any number of factors.
 Often, it’s not even writing that has led to this feeling, but unrelated issues in other parts of your life leaving you stressed out and tired.
 If you are stressed and doubting your skills, you will be pleased to know that there is a way out of the cycle.
 Writerâ€™s block is almost always temporary and all you need to know is how to get your creative juices flowing again.

-There are a many different ways to beat writerâ€™s block, some of which are very simple and include:
+There are a many different ways to beat writerâ€™s block, some of which are very simple: